Cost Savings Breakdown

 As you can see, whether I compare against traditional store bought liquid or powder, I am saving $0.16 per load!

 Note: No time or desire to make your own laundry detergent?
-You can always purchase natural brands like these.
+You can always purchase a great natural brand like this.

 High Efficiency (HE) Washers